artiom-rotari/igi-tools/README.md

 python -m igipy config-check
 ```

-If everything is ok you must see: Configuration file is valid.
+If everything is good you must see: `Configuration file is valid`.
 If not, then please fix all issues in the config file and try again.

 ## User guide